fhwang/admin_assistant/website/api/idx.markdown

 Note that this block takes the base record as its argument, not the value of the specific column or association.
 In the example above, the base model is BlogPost, so the block is receiving a blog post, not the associated user.

 ### Controller methods

+#### before\_render\_for\_index

+If defined on your controller, this hook is executed just before render takes place for the index action.

+    class Admin::BlogPostsController < ApplicationController
+      layout 'admin'

+      admin_assistant_for BlogPost

+      protected

+      # Blog post authors should not be visible if they have requested anonymity
+      def before_render_for_index
+        @index.records.each do |record|
+          record.author = nil if record.author.requested_anonymity?
+        end
+      end
+    end

 #### conditions\_for\_index